Gary-McCart1/mixedMessages/README.md

 **Features:**

 * **Unleash Your Inner Fortune Teller:** Get a random luck rating that might just predict your day's awesomeness.
-* **Starry-Eyed Compatibility:** Discover a randomly chosen astrological sign that might be your cosmic BFF (or maybe your lucky charm!).
+* **Star-sign Compatibility:** Discover a randomly chosen astrological sign that might be your cosmic BFF (or maybe your lucky charm!).
 * **Golden Number Generator:** Get five unique random numbers that could be your lucky picks for the day (remember, responsible randomness is key!).

 **How to Use:**